top of page

 Next, venture 30 km further to Volubilis to discover Morocco’s largest and best-preserved Roman ruins.
 Dating back to the 3rd century BC, the site features towering columns and crumbling temples, as well as mosaics depicting Orpheus and Hercules.
 Not far away lies the picturesque mountain village of Moulay Idriss, an important pilgrimage site with a peaceful, whitewashed medina.

-A further two hours (150 km) down the road is the capital of Morocco, Rabat, a laid-back city that combines an ancient medina with a colonial new town.
-I highly recommend staying at a riad in the city’s medina to really immerse yourself in the country’s architectural heritage.
+I highly recommend staying at a riad in Rabat's medina to really immerse yourself in the city’s architectural heritage.
 Some of the capital’s best riads are highlighted in my Ultimate Travel Guide to Rabat, as well as a rundown of the best things to do

 Best places to stay in Rabat